sleeptoken/zettelkasten/Remote Thought/Cross-origin resource sharing (CORS).md

 ####  The response contains the `Access-Control-Allow-Credentials` header suggesting that it may support CORS.

 Cross-origin resource sharing (CORS) is a browser mechanism which enables controlled access to resources located outside of a given domain.
 It extends and adds flexibility to the same-origin policy (SOP).
 ### Same-origin policy

-The same-origin policy is a restrictive cross-origin specification that limits the ability for a website to interact with resources outside of the source domain.
+The same-origin policy ([[SOP]]) is a restrictive cross-origin specification that limits the ability for a website to interact with resources outside of the source domain.
 It generally allows a domain to issue requests to other domains, but not to access the responses.
 ### Relaxation of the same-origin policy

 The same-origin policy is very restrictive and consequently various approaches have been devised to circumvent the constraints.
 Many websites interact with subdomains or third-party sites in a way that requires full cross-origin access.
 A controlled relaxation of the same-origin policy is possible using cross-origin resource sharing (CORS).